 Application Deadlines and Procedures:

-Applications are due no later than 23:59 EST on the following for Fall internships: June 30, 2023.
+Applications are due no later than 23:59 Eastern Time on the following for Fall internships: June 30, 2023.

-Applications should contain a resume, cover letter, and completed application form (available at the top of the page).
+Applications should contain a resume, cover letter, and completed application form (see above to download).
 The cover letter should address three points: what you hope to gain from your internship experience, what you would bring to the Africa Program, and what you hope to achieve during your time at the Africa Program.
-All materials should be sent by email to firstname.lastname@example.org.
+All materials should be sent by email to email@example.com.

-For example, a resume for someone with the last name Smith should be titled “Smith Spring Internship Resume.pdf” Applications not sent in this format will NOT be considered.
+For example, a resume for someone with the last name Smith should be titled “Smith Fall Internship Resume.pdf” Applications not sent in this format will NOT be considered.